OlgerCA/datasciencecoursera/CodeBook.md

 For the rest of the summarizing variables some general statements can be made.

 * All the values are real numbers ranging in the interval [-1,1].
-* Those variables average mean()/std() values derived from some features contained in the raw data set:
+* Those variables average mean()/std() values that were part of the features contained in the raw data set.
+The list of values from which the features of the *raw set* derive from are the following:

 1. tBodyAcc-XYZ
 2. tGravityAcc-XYZ